 Alternative lenders now exist to help plug the gap left by hesitant banks.
 These lenders can offer business loans of around 3-4 times your EBITDA provided you can prove the strength of the business and illustrate potential risks and growth plans over the next few years.

 However, all of these issues can be resolved with a well-drafted agreement and by working with a lender who understands EOT structure.
-Rangewell can help you make the right decisions around your business and can arrange funding to support the different stages of an EOT’s journey.
+Rangewell can help you make the right decisions around funding an employee ownership trust, aiding you through processes that include:

 - Finance For Selling an EOT: as the seller, you can either encourage employees to take on outside debt, which requires the support of a specialist lender, or create a subordinate debt agreement where the employees pay you back from the future profits of the business.
 This agreement must be drafted by a legal professional with full oversight from an accountant to ensure it works for both parties.